 Unlike term life policies, which cover you for a set period of time, whole life insurance remains permanent.
 Both types of life insurance provide death benefits.
 But if you outlive the length of your term life policy, your beneficiaries will not receive any money at all.

 How Whole Life Insurance Works

 As you pay your premiums, your whole life policy accumulates a cash value that you can take out or borrow against later on.
 The money is allowed to grow with interest on a tax-deferred basis.
 Compared to other types of permanent life insurance, such as universal or variable life, the rate of return with a whole life policy is typically much lower.

 Whole life policies stay in place for the duration of your life.
 This means you won’t have to worry about renewing it like you would with term life insurance.
 Plus, changes in the status of your health won’t affect your coverage, so your premiums won’t go up if you get sick later on.

 One of the biggest advantages of whole life insurance is its predictability.
 Since the coverage is permanent, you know that your beneficiaries are protected for as long as you live.

-Whole life insurance premiums are also typically level for the entire time you’re covered, whereas you’d have to pay a much higher rate to renew a term life policy once it expires (because you are not qualifying at an older age).
-One exception is modified life insurance.
-Under this type of plan, premiums are often low for the first five years of coverage and then increase so that they’re higher than they are for most whole life policies.
+Whole life insurance premiums also typically remain level for the entire time you’re covered.
+You would have to pay a much higher rate to renew a term life policy once it expires (because you are not qualifying at an older age).
+However, modified life insurance is an exception.
+Under this type of plan, premiums are often low for the first five years of coverage and then increase after.
+This makes them more expensive than other whole life insurance policies.

-You’re guaranteed to build cash value for as long as the policy is in place, although dividends are not guaranteed.
-Your returns aren’t tied to market performance, which means there probably won’t be any major fluctuations in your investment.
+When you have a whole life policy, you’re guaranteed to build cash value for as long as the policy is in place, although dividends are not guaranteed.
+Plus, your returns aren’t tied to market performance.
+This means you probably won’t see any major fluctuations in your investment.